tplisson/hcta/objectives/section2/README.md

 ---

+HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.

+Terraform can manage low-level components like compute, storage, and networking resources, as well as high-level components like DNS entries and SaaS features.

 ## 2a	- Explain multi-cloud and provider-agnostic benefits

 Provisioning infrastructure across multiple clouds increases fault-tolerance, allowing for more graceful recovery from cloud provider outages.
 However, multi-cloud deployments add complexity because each provider has its own interfaces, tools, and workflows.
 Terraform lets you use the same workflow to manage multiple providers and handle cross-cloud dependencies.
 This simplifies management and orchestration for large-scale, multi-cloud infrastructures.